Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example: Numerical Results:

-The Diffusion Maps algorithm applied using the computed first four moments reveals a two-dimensional manifold embedded in four dimensions.
-The first two eigenvectors in this case $\phi_1$ and $\phi_2$, shown in Figures \ref{fig:non_harmonic_color_sigma_mom} and \ref{fig:non_harmominc_m1_mom} are the non-harmonic, eigenvectors that parametrize the data.
-This is corroborated by the larger residuals $r_k$ of the first two eigenvectors shown in Figure \ref{fig:local_linear_moments}.
-Also in this case, the parameter $\sigma$ and the first moment $M_1$ appear visually as functions of the Diffusion Maps coordinates (Figures \ref{fig:non_harmonic_color_sigma_mom} and \ref{fig:non_harmominc_m1_mom}).

-The Diffusion Maps results suggest that the mean-field dynamics of the ABM live on a two-dimensional manifold.
+The Diffusion Maps results for the case of using collected data across multiple parameter values, shown in Figures \ref{fig:local_linear_1_sigam}, \ref{fig:non_harmonic_sigma_hist}, and \ref{fig:local_linear_1_sigam}, suggest that the mean-field dynamics of the ABM live on a two-dimensional manifold.
 However, the parameter $\sigma$ appears to correlate with the behavior of the moments observed at that $\sigma$ value.
-This suggests, that even though the data can be parametrized by two coordinates $\psi_1$, $\psi_2$ (or $\phi_1$ and $\phi_2$) one might be able to \textit{disentangle} this coupled two-dimensional description into a factorized (a single state)$\times$(a parameter) description.
+This suggests that even though the data can be parametrized by two coordinates $\psi_1$, $\psi_2$, one might be able to \textit{disentangle} this coupled two-dimensional description into a factorized (a single state)$\times$(a parameter) description.
 In the next section, we illustrate how a data-driven reparametrization of the Diffusion Maps coordinates can be achieved that will allow us to \textit{disentangle} the effect of the parameter $\sigma$ from that of the latent variable.